mouhong/Taro/readme.md

 }
 ```

-Aggregate roots are domain models inherit from `Taro.AggregateRoot`.
+Aggregate roots are domain models inheriting from `Taro.AggregateRoot`.
 Only aggregate roots are allowed to append domain events (using the `AppendEvent` method).
 You might wondering why not using `PublishEvent` but `AppendEvent`.
 This is because domain events will be queued until the db transaction commit.

 ### 4. Handle events ###